Phone Booth (film)

 Phone Booth is a 2002 American psychological thriller film directed by Joel Schumacher, produced by David Zucker and Gil Netter, written by Larry Cohen and starring Colin Farrell, Forest Whitaker, Katie Holmes, Radha Mitchell, and Kiefer Sutherland.
 In the film, a malevolent hidden sniper calls a phone booth, and when a young publicist inside answers the phone, he quickly finds his life is at risk.

 Produced by Fox 2000 Pictures and Zucker/Netter Productions, the film premiered at the 2002 Toronto International Film Festival, and was set to be theatrically released in November 2002, but the D.C. sniper attacks in October 2002 prompted 20th Century Fox to delay the release of the film, and it was then released theatrically in the United States on April 4, 2003.

-The film received generally positive reviews from critics and grossed $97 million worldwide.
+The film received generally positive reviews from critics and grossed $97.8 million worldwide, against a $13 million budget.

 Plot

 Stuart Shepard is an arrogant and dishonest New York City publicist who has been planning an affair with a client, Pamela McFadden, behind the back of his wife Kelly.
 While in Times Square, Stuart uses a public phone booth to contact Pamela, allowing him to avoid detection by Kelly.
 During the call, he is interrupted by a pizza delivery man who attempts to deliver a free pizza to him, but Stuart aggressively turns him away.
 As soon as Stuart completes his call, the phone rings.
 Stuart answers; a man on the other end, who knows his name, warns him not to leave the booth, threatening to tell Kelly about Pam.

-The caller tells Stuart that he has tested two previous individuals who have done wrong deeds in a similar manner, giving each a chance to reveal the truth to those they wronged, but in both cases, they refused and were killed.
+The caller tells Stuart that he has tested two previous individuals who have committed crimes (pedophilia and corporate corruption) using the same process, giving each a chance to reveal the truth to those they wronged.
+In both cases, they refused and were killed.
 Stuart must confess his feelings to both Kelly and Pam to avoid the same fate.
 To demonstrate the threat, the caller fires a suppressed sniper rifle with pinpoint accuracy.
 The caller then contacts Pam and connects her to Stuart, who admits he is married.

 The booth is approached by three prostitutes demanding to use the phone, but Stuart refuses to leave, without revealing his dilemma.
 Leon, a pimp, breaks the glass side of the booth, grabs Stuart and pummels him while the prostitutes cheer.
 The caller offers to "make him stop" and in Stuart's confusion, he inadvertently asks for this; the caller shoots Leon dead.
 The prostitutes immediately blame Stuart, accusing him of having a gun, as the police and news crews converge on the location.